-When a member of Staff, parent, practitioner, or another person has concerns for a child, and if the school are aware that the case is already open to social care then they should contact the allocated worker.
-If they do not know the name of the worker they can contact MARU who will provide contact details of the worker and/or their manager.
+When a member of staff, a parent, a practitioner, or another person has concerns for a child, and if the school are aware that the case is already open to social care, then they should contact the allocated worker.
+If they do not know the name of the worker, they can contact MARU who will provide contact details of the worker and/or their manager.